timetoleafs/radiodelay4bowen/index.md

 <img src="https://raw.githubusercontent.com/timetoleafs/radiodelay4bowen/master/images/radiodelay.jpg">

-3) Under "Delay in seconds" either use the slider, or use the input box to set the delay time to get it pefectly in sync with the video.
+3) Under _Delay in seconds_ either use the slider, or use the input box to set the delay time to get it pefectly in sync with the video.

-4) Hit the play button under "Control"
+4) Hit the play button under **Control**

 And voila!
 You now have the sweet dolcet tones of Bowen's "Holy Mackinaws!"
 "Wee Willy Nylander," "Bless you boys!" etc. etc. etc. pumping through your speakers as your play by play all in sync with your video.